chrispurusha/MidiSeqTool/Docs/design.md

 Living design note, started 2026-09-12.
 Code refers to it by section (`// §3.2`).

-**ON HOLD since 2026-09-12**, by the owner's choice: the basic idea is proven in Live (§8.1, findings), and §9-§11 are ideas recorded for when work resumes.
+**ON HOLD since 2026-09-12**, by the owner's choice: the basic idea is proven in Live (§8.1, findings), and §9-§12 are ideas recorded for when work resumes.
 The next step then would be the listener (§9.2).
+§12 is the route to having it inline on a MIDI track in Live: a Max for Live device sharing the C core.

 ---